gmmorris/gmmorris.github.io/_posts/2019-03-01-structured-greping-of-structured-logging-using-grep-for-json.md

 {"id":"cd56c8ce-7ed6-49b6-84f5-689dd5315196","seatbid":[{"bid":[{"id":"1","impid":"cd56c8ce-7ed6-49b6-84f5-689dd5315196","price":7.49,"adid":"8762655","adm":"<?xml version=\"1.0\" encoding=\"UTF-8\"?><VAST version=\"2.0\"></VAST>","adomain":["gidi.io"],"dealid":"UNRX-GIDI-9d2a2ba53ebc","attr":[15, 16]}],"seat":"10000001"}],"cur":"USD"}
 ```

-As you can see in this example, just like _grep_, we can combine searches by piping _jgrep_ commands into one another.
+As you can see in this example, just like _grep_, we can combine searches by piping _jg_ commands into one another.
 Effectively this narrows our results down by filtering down the results using one pattern and then handing those over to another search with another pattern.

 If, on the other hand, you want to print events that match one of multiple patterns (an _OR_ relationship, instead of _AND_) then you can use the _-e_ flag... again, just like _grep_.

 So for example, if you wanted to find _bid responses_ that _either_ have an Ad ID _or_ have the specified deal ID, you could use the following:

 ```
-$ jgrep -e '{"dealid":"UNRX-GIDI-9d2a2ba53ebc"}' -e '.adid' bidresponse.json
+$ jg -e '{"dealid":"UNRX-GIDI-9d2a2ba53ebc"}' -e '.adid' bidresponse.json
 ```
 </section>

-# Using jgrep On Bid Requests
+# Using jg On Bid Requests
 <section>
-To better showcase the benefit of using **jgrep** lets take a look at _openRTB_'s _Bid Request_, which is a somewhat more complex entity than the _Bid Response_.
+To better showcase the benefit of using **jg** lets take a look at _openRTB_'s _Bid Request_, which is a somewhat more complex entity than the _Bid Response_.

 _Bid Requests_ are an entity that the _Ad Exchange_ sends to potential buyers in order to offer them the opportunity of buying advertising real-estate.
 We're talking about a structure that can be vastly different depending on the ad format on offer, the type of the real-estate and a variety of other factors.